Dani Alicia is an actress, writer, and entrepreneur. She writes about topics that interest her.

 4. There Are Thousands of Acting Roles, but There Are Tens of Thousands of Actors

 According to nycgo.com, there are approximately 40,000 productions per year in NYC alone.
 There are about 100 productions daily in NYC.
-According to NYC Filmakers and Actors Collective, there are approximately 60,000 actors in NYC alone.
+According to NYC Filmmakers and Actors Collective, there are approximately 60,000 actors in NYC alone.
 In other words, the competition is fierce.
 There will always be lots of people auditioning for the same role(s) that you are.
 Make sure you always bring your A-game.

 There are a few things that will help you to have a fighting chance in this industry.
 Take acting classes.
 Yes, I know you have that natural acting ability, but no one knows everything.
 After all, if you did, you probably wouldn't be reading this.
 Acting classes aren't always just about acting.

 Staying in shape can boost your career tremendously.
-This doesn't mean lose 100 pounds and become a size 2.
+This doesn't mean losing 100 pounds and becoming a size 2.
 It means to be healthy.
-If you can't walk up a flight of stairs with out being light-headed by the time you reach the top, chances are that your career isn't going to go very far and you need to get in shape.
+If you can't walk up a flight of stairs without being light-headed by the time you reach the top, chances are that your career isn't going to go very far, and you need to get in shape.
 Do you smoke?
 Stop, or at least cut back.
 You don't want to walk into an audition smelling like you just walked out of a bar.

 Network with people.
 Knowing people in the acting industry definitely pays off.
-Get phone numbers, become facebook friends, and do what it takes to keep in touch.
+Get phone numbers, become Facebook friends, and do what it takes to keep in touch.
 This includes other actors/actresses, directors, agents, producers, etc. Please keep in mind that directors, agents, producers, etc. are very busy individuals, so you may not be able to keep a close, personal relationship with these people, but you can keep in touch by getting their website addresses, business cards, following them on Twitter, etc. You get the idea.

 5. Having Some Sort of Skill Goes a Long Way

-You've seen action movies where some or all of the actors are doing martial arts, military-related roles, biking, running, swimming, playing tennis, soccer, baseball, shooting a weapon, playing a piano, guitar, drums, etc. Chances are that these actors had some sort of experience with the actions that they are performing on television or on stage.
+You've seen action movies where some or all of the actors are doing martial arts, military-related roles, biking, running, swimming, playing tennis, soccer, baseball, shooting a weapon, playing the piano, guitar, drums, etc. Chances are that these actors had some sort of experience with the actions that they are performing on television or on stage.

 Also, having different types of outfits and costumes can go a long way also.
-There are many roles that require the actor to bring their own outfits.
-It may say something like "bring two outfits, one upscale, one casual" or maybe "actors with their own clown costume is a plus".
+Many roles require the actor to bring their own outfits.
+It may say something like "bring two outfits, one upscale, one casual," or maybe "actors with their own clown costume is a plus."
 So before you throw away that old Halloween costume, think about your acting career.